sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-01.md

 ## Activity 2: Create a Simple Agent

-Let's create a very simple agent for our workshop that is powered by an LLM.
-This agent will simply greet users and translate their requests into French.
-We will also implement a summarize function that renames the current chat session based upon the current topic from the user.
+ Let's create two simple agents powered by an LLM.
+The first agent will greet users and translate their requests into French, providing a multilingual experience.
+The second agent will implement a summarize function that dynamically renames the current chat session based on the user’s topic, making conversations easier to organize and reference.

 1. Search for **//TO DO: Add GetResponse function** and replace **GetResponse()** method with the code below.